f4exb/sdrangel/plugins/channelrx/filesink/readme.md

   - Given file name: `record.test.first.sdriq` then a recording file will be like: `reocrd.test.2020-08-05T21_39_52_974.sdriq`

 If a filename is given without `.sdriq` extension then the `.sdriq` extension is appended automatically before the above algorithm is applied.
-If a filename is given with an extension different of `.sdriq` then the extension is replaced by `.sdriq` automatically before the above algorithm is applied.
+If a filename is given with an extension different of `.sdriq` or `.wav` then the extension is replaced by `.sdriq` automatically before the above algorithm is applied.

 <h2>Interface</h2>